A photograph of a plate of food with tomatoes, cauliflower, peas, a cucumber and fresh herbs.

 Can I have a coffee?

-Most sources agree that 300 mg or less of caffeine daily is safe during pre-conception and pregnancy.
-The issue is, each cup of coffee can vary in terms of caffeine content.
-To ensure you are keeping below your limit, we like to use the rule “one and done”: have one cup in the morning and that’s it for the day.
-That said, caffeine metabolism slows during pregnancy to about half of your non-pregnant normal, so the same cup of coffee you were having before may be too strong during pregnancy.
+The challenge is that the caffeine in each cup of coffee or brand can vary.
+If you need to drink a cup of java, we highly recommend you ensure you are below your limit.
+Use the “one and done” rule: have one cup in the morning and that’s it for the day.
+That said, caffeine metabolism slows during pregnancy to about half of your non-pregnant normal.
+So, the same cup of coffee you were having before may be too strong during pregnancy.
+Caffeine passes through the placenta in pregnancy, and while adult bodies can metabolize caffeine, fetuses can be more vulnerable to the effects.
 We recommend cutting out the caffeine if you can, either during the implantation period or on a positive pregnancy test.
 Excessive amounts of caffeine (4 or more servings per day) are associated with miscarriage.

 Can I have a glass of wine?